Removal of an auditor of a company

 Adjournment of the meeting to appoint a new auditor

-If the special resolution to appoint a new auditor is not passed, or could not be passed because notice of the nomination of the auditor had not been sent, the meeting may be adjourned for between 20 and 30 days after the first meeting: section 327D(4).
+If the special resolution to appoint a new auditor is not passed, or could not be passed because notice of the nomination of the auditor had not been sent, the meeting may be adjourned for between 20 and 30 days after the first meeting: see section 327D(4).

-Nominations for the appointment of an auditor at the adjourned meeting must be received by the company 14 days before the meeting and must be from a member: sections 327D(3)(c) and (d).
+Nominations for the appointment of an auditor at the adjourned meeting must be received by the company 14 days before the meeting and must be from a member: see sections 327D(3)(c) and (d).

-The resolution appointing an auditor at the adjourned meeting is an ordinary resolution that must be passed by a simple majority of those voting in person at the meeting, or by proxy if applicable: section 327D(3).
+The resolution appointing an auditor at the adjourned meeting is an ordinary resolution that must be passed by a simple majority of those voting in person at the meeting, or by proxy if applicable: see section 327D(3).

-Failure to appoint a replacement auditor
+Failure to appoint a replacement auditor following removal

-If the company does not notify us within the notification period, we may appoint an auditor at any time after the end of the notification period and before we receive notice of the auditor replacement failure from the company: section 327E(4).
+If the company does not notify us within the notification period, we may appoint an auditor at any time after the end of the notification period and before we receive notice of the auditor replacement failure from the company: see section 327E(4).

 Even if the seven-day notification period is missed, a notification should be submitted as soon as possible.